 Out of bounds (OB) is the area that lies outside of the playable area.
-This is marked by a line in tournaments or a perimeter on most courses such as a fence, body of water, pathway, street etc. If a tournament has OB it should always be visible mark with line of some sort that make it clearly defined.
+This is marked by a line in tournaments or a perimeter on most courses such as a fence, body of water, pathway, street, etc. If a tournament has OB it should always be a visible mark with a line of some sort that makes it clearly defined.

 When a disc lands out of bounds the player will receive one penalty stroke.
 The player then re-throws from the previous lie or brings the disc back to inbounds and throws their next shot.
 Exactly where the next throw comes from depends on a few factors.
 Let’s look at those.